devon-campbell/covert-channel/README.md

 * The fewer data ports you use, the worse performance is, both in terms of reliability and speed, as the fast switching on the port requires more coordination that is more likely to fail.

 ## Performance

+### Expected bandwidth:
+Based on some preliminary testing, we believed that port switching about 50000 times per second would be possible, so then bandwitdh would scale linearly with the number of ports used (-2 for the syncing ports)

+### Actual bandwidth:
+The actual bandwidth scaled loosly with the number of data ports, but the actual limiting factor was not some os construct that limited how fast they could switch, but rather all the cleanup and data structure managment that the OS has to do to open or release a port, which means that increasing the number of ports only increases the bandwidth up to a point, as the processor cant keep up with managing larger numbers, so it slows down.
+That said, using more than 64 ports we were able to achieve speeds in excess of 150 kbs.

 The only type of error that occers is when the sender or reciever is not fast enough, times out, and in the programs recovery the reciever gets the same block of data twice or not at all.
 That said, this is very very rare, happening 0 or 1 times in sending a half a kilobyte file with 256 data ports.
 The error rate is < 0.01% for 256 data ports, which stays consistant for large files.
 With fewer data ports, this number tends to go up, as well as the speed going down, as shown below